edespino/cloudberry-site/docs/sql-stmts/alter-type.md

 ## Compatibility

-The variants to add and drop attributes are part of the SQL standard; the other variants are Cloudberry Database extensions.
+The variants to add and drop attributes are part of the SQL standard; the other variants are Apache Cloudberry extensions.

 ## See also